Chongliang-Utopia/DesignShare/README.md

 An interactive web application that allows designers to post their works by uploading images, receive comments, ratings and likes.

 Live Demo:
-To see the app in action,[heroku link](https://design-share.herokuapp.com)
+To see the app in action, [heroku link](https://design-share.herokuapp.com)
 # Features

 - **Authentication:**